About

 One of the most acclaimed British string quartets, The Heath Quartet has built a strong reputation for its dynamic and committed performances.

-Established in 2002 at the Royal Northern College of Music, Manchester, the quartet was selected for representation by YCAT, won the 2008 TROMP competition, and the 2012 Ensemble Prize at the Festspiele Mecklenburg-Vorpommern, where they are now regular visitors.
-In 2013 they became the first ensemble in fifteen years to win the prestigious RPS Young Artists Award and in 2016 they won the GRAMOPHONE Chamber Award for their recording of the complete Tippett quartets.
+Established at the Royal Northern College of Music, in 2013 it became the first ensemble in fifteen years to win the prestigious RPS Young Artists Award.
+In 2016 they won the GRAMOPHONE Chamber Award for their recording of the complete Tippett quartets.

 The Tippett album was followed by two discs recorded for Harmonia Mundi/PIAS and part-funded by a BBT Special Ensemble Scholarship, featuring Tchaikovsky’s First and Third quartets (BBC Radio 3's Disc of the Week) and the complete Bartók quartets (2017 Limelight Chamber Music Award; nominated for 2018 GRAMOPHONE Chamber Award).
 Their most recent album for Signum Records brings together works by Berg, Webern and Schoenberg, with soprano Carolyn Sampson.